raquo/Laminar/website/docs/documentation.md

 ### Event Processors

-Often times you don't really need a stream of e.g. click events – you only care about the subset of the events or only parts of their data.
-With the Alternative Syntax described above you would just use Airstream operators to transform the stream of events, like this:
+Often times you don't really need a stream of e.g. click events – you only care about parts of the event data, or only a subset of emitted events.
+With the `events` and `composeEvents` methods described above you would just use Airstream operators to transform the stream of events, like this:

 ```scala
 val incrementButton = button("more")